hanss314/GOLAD/README.md

 ## How to Play

-Red and blue should start with the same number of squares.
-If they don't, just press new game until they do.

 Watch these videos for instructions on how to play:
 [Video 1](https://www.youtube.com/watch?v=f8RDs2u92MI) - [Video 2](https://www.youtube.com/watch?v=SKQJlvqhDzQ)

-## Changes from original
+## Differences

-- New boards do not generate symmetrically(I should probably add this)
+There are some differences from the rules shown in the videos.

-- You can not save up moves.
-If you decide to create a cell, you simply lose your next turn.
+You may not save up moves, to create a cell, you have to sacrafice two of your own.